ElmahCore/ElmahCore/README.md

 });
 ```
 ## Using Notifiers
-You can create your own notifiers by implement IErrorNotifier interface adn add notifier to Elmah options:
+You can create your own notifiers by implement IErrorNotifier interface and add notifier to Elmah options:
 ```sh
 services.AddElmah<XmlFileErrorLog>(options =>
 {